Coping With OAB and Holiday Stress

 Although you’ll have to be a bit of a picky eater at parties, don’t fret about everything.
 Allow yourself a little indulgence, but space out your drinks and your treats so you aren’t rushing to the bathroom in the middle of every conversation.
 You should be able to enjoy yourself in social situations, and you can do that more easily with a bit of preparation.

-You May Also Like:8 Ways to Sleep Better With Overactive Bladder
+You May Also Like:Getting a Good Night’s Sleep With Overactive Bladder

 Related Search Topics (Ads):